icing/mod_md/README.md

 ```

 Such a configuration will obtain 2 certificates from your ACME CA (e.g. Let's Encrypt).
 Both
-will be added to you `https:` hosts and the SSL library will choose the one best matching a
+will be added to your `https:` hosts and the SSL library will choose the one best matching a
 connecting client.
 Search the internet for `ECDSA` if you want to learn more about this kind of
 cryptography, its advantages and restrictions.